combinators/expression-problem/README.md

 installation that is `1.8` and `11`; it should also work with JDK `17`.

 On a Windows PC, for example, you would issue the following commands.
-Note that to eliminate spaces in the Path names, use the old DOS-style option to replace "Program Files (x86)" with either progra~2, if the path to your JDK installation contains spaces.
+Note that to eliminate spaces in the Path names, use the old DOS-style option to replace "Program Files (x86)" with either progra~2 or progra~1, if the path to your JDK installation contains spaces.

 Once SBT is running, you can launch the language-specific server that will